Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

 \subsection{Acknowledgements}

+The authors would like to thank the anonymous reviewer for their helpful comments on earlier drafts of this paper.
 The first named author was supported by NSF grant DMS-2002085 and an AMS-Simons Travel Award.
 The second named author was supported by NSF grant DMS-2201085 and by a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York.
 This project began while the second author was a visiting research scientist at the Max-Planck-Institut f\"ur Mathematik.
-She is grateful for the supportive research environment they provided.
+She is grateful for the supportive research environment that they provided.